 JavaScript Check

 When you are running a website, it is important to periodically check for JavaScript errors.
-These errors can cause your website to malfunction and can also be a security risk.
+These errors can cause your website to malfunction and pose a security risk.

-You can use a browser extension or plugin that will give you a report of any JavaScript errors on your website.
-However, you can use an online service, which will scan your website and give you a report of any errors they find.
+You can use a browser extension or plugin to generate a report of JavaScript errors on your website.
+However, you can use an online service that scans your website and provides a report of any errors it finds.

 Upon completing a JavaScript check, don’t forget to tell your developer to fix the errors.
-Only one error can put a stop to rendering for Google, and your web pages won’t be in the index and found by users.
+Only one error can stop rendering in Google, and your web pages won’t be in the index and won’t be found by users.

 Duplication

-Duplication occurs when there is more than one piece of content on your site that covers the same topic, while cannibalization happens when one piece of content is competing with another for the same keywords or search terms.
+Duplication occurs when there is more than one piece of content on your site that covers the same topic, while cannibalization occurs when one piece of content competes with another for the same keywords or search terms.

 To check for these issues, you can use a tool like Screaming Frog.
-The tool will crawl your website and identify the pages that are targeting the same keyword.
+The tool will crawl your website and identify pages targeting the same keyword.
 There are a few ways to resolve duplication and cannibalization issues:

 Content Development Strategy To Fix Underperforming Content